 '''

 #:encryption: :simple_tls

 base hierarchy where to search for users and groups

 :base: 'dc=domain'

+alternative base hierarchy where to search for groups instead of :base:

+#:group_base: 'ou=groups,dc=domain'

 group the users need to belong to.
 If not set any user will do

-#:group: 'cn=cloud, ou=groups, dc=domain'
+#:group: 'cn=cloud,ou=groups,dc=domain'

 field that holds the user name, if not set 'cn' will be used

 :user_field: 'cn'

 for Active Directory use this user_field instead

 #:user_field: 'sAMAccountName'

 field name for group membership, by default it is 'member'

 #:group_field: 'member'

-user field that that is in in the group group_field, if not set 'dn' will be,
+user field that that is in in the group group field, if not set 'dn' will be.

-→11sed
+-used

 #:user_group_field: 'dn'

 Generate mapping file from group template info

 :mapping_generate: true

 Seconds a mapping file remain untouched until the next regeneration

 :mapping_timeout: 300

 Name of the mapping file in OpenNebula var directory

 :mapping_filename: server1.yaml

 Key from the OpenNebula template to map to an AD group

 :mapping_key: GROUP_DN

 Default group ID used for users in an AD group not mapped

 :mapping_default: 1

 use RFC2307bis for groups

 if false, depending on your LDAP server configuration,

 set user_field and user_group_field 'uid' and group_field 'memberUid'

 :rfc2307bis: true

 this example server wont be called as it is not in the :order list

 server 2:

 :auth_method: :simple

 :host: localhost

 :port: 389

 :base: 'dc=domain'

 #:group: 'cn=cloud, ou=groups, dc=domain'

-:user field: 'cn'
+:user_field: 'cn'

 List the order the servers are queried

 :order is defined as a list of server names and/or nested lists

+'''

+'''

 of server names (representing the availability group).
 The servers

 in the main list are consulted in the order they are written until

 the authentication succeeds.
 In the nested server lists (avail.

-'''

-'''

 groups), user is authenticated only against the first online server.

 If user is passed/refused by the server in the availability group,

 no other server is consulted from the same group, but

 the authentication process continues with the next server/group in

 the main list.

 Examples:

 1) simple list

 :order:

 - server1

+#

 - server2

+#

 - server3

 2) list with availability group

 :order:

 - server1

 - ['server2', 'server3', 'server4'] # availability group

 - server5

 :order:

 - server 1

 #- server 2

 '''